steadyyy66/TrustwalletHomeWork/README.md

 # TrustwalletHomeWork

-The Ethereum Transaction Parser is a Go-based tool designed to monitor and analyze transactions on the Ethereum blockchain.
-It provides real-time tracking of transactions for specified Ethereum addresses and offers an efficient way to retrieve and parse transaction data.
+The server is a Go-based tool designed to watch and analyze transactions on the Ethereum blockchain.
+It provides near real-time tracking of transactions for specified Ethereum addresses and offers an efficient way to retrieve and parse transaction record.

 Key features:
-- Real-time monitoring of Ethereum transactions
+- Near Real-time watching of Ethereum transactions
 - Address subscription system
 - Parsing and storage of transaction details
-- Concurrent processing for improved performance

 Technologies used:
 - Go (Golang)